by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 Geirangerfjord, the “Stor Ost” of fjords

 You have seen pictures of it.
 You have heard about it.
 If you have done any sort of Internet search on “Norwegian Fjords,” most likely something about the Geirangerfjord has popped up.
-It is that famous.
+It is that famous (and a UNESCO World Heritage Site).
 For reasons I have already explained here, I can’t say I would call it “the most beautiful,” but it is certainly spectacular.
 On the way to the town of Geiranger your boat will pass countless waterfalls and, interestingly, a number of deserted farms high up in the mountains.
 Some of those farms have been converted into restaurants, which brings up one of my favorite aspects of the region: the food.
 I love Norwegian food, but there is something special, quite local, about the food prepared in the Geirangerfjord region.
 They even have a small chocolate factory in Geiranger!
 Near the midpoint of the fjord you will see the “Seven Sisters” waterfall, a major highlight.
 Your guide will certainly tell you the story behind the name, so I will not spoil the experience here.

 Nordfjord, home of new thrills in the heart of the country